 Across KS1 and 2 we have a spiral, knowledge based curriculum model in place to teach reading through the threshold concepts of reading words accurately and understanding texts.
 Children develop their understanding of these concepts through the first year of learning, securing and deepening their knowledge through the second year.
 Progress measures or milestones are set out for the end of each phase.
 Teachers plan half termly or termly topics, and children have repeated opportunities to experience these milestones in different contexts and through different texts.
 We are committed to providing vocabulary rich reading material across the curriculum.

 Our aim is for children to become fluent and confident word readers by the end of KS1.
 Reading is a daily lesson within our curriculum, with phonics taught through Read Write Inc. at EYFS and KS1, and shared reading at KS2.
 Children are supported by our expert reading team to become skilled at word reading, through daily, engaging phonics sessions in EYFS and Key Stage 1.
-In KS2 shared reading lessons teachers use a range of age appropriate, challenging texts to specifically develop reading knowledge and understanding across seven key skills referred to as VIPERS.
+In KS2 shared reading lessons teachers use a range of age appropriate, challenging texts to specifically develop reading knowledge and understanding across six key skills referred to as VIPERS.

 Up to 15 minutes phonic teaching using Read, Write Inc. strategies